EZ-Robotics/EZ-Template/README.md

 6) To test the test autonomous modes, plug into a competition switch and select the autonomous mode on the brain screen by pressing the left and right buttons!
 The current page will be the autonomous that runs.
 For making new autonomous routines, check `src/autons.cpp` for examples on how to use the drive functions.

 ## Upgrading
-Note* this only works for 2.0.0 and beyond.
-You cannot upgrade from 1.X.X to 2.X.X.
+*Note: this only works for 2.0.0 and beyond.
+You cannot upgrade from 1.X.X to 2.X.X.*
-1) Download the most recent [EZ-Template here](https://github.com/EZ-Robotics/EZ-Template/releases/latest).
+1) Download the most recent EZ-Template [here](https://github.com/EZ-Robotics/EZ-Template/releases/latest).
 2) In your terminal, `cd` into the directory you downloaded the file.
 3) Run this command from terminal `prosv5 c fetch EZ-Template@2.0.0.zip`.
 4) `cd` into your pros project directory in your terminal.